psychoinformatics-de/ipsy-docs/source/internal/data_center/flatbed.rst

 Account Syncing
 ===============
-B3 and kumo copy user accounts from Flatbed every 5 minutes using key-based logins to the ``senmccarthy`` account. ``senmccarthy`` has permission to execute ``shdwfilter`` via sudo without a password.
+kumo copies user accounts from Flatbed every 5 minutes using a key-based login for the ``senmccarthy`` account. ``senmccarthy`` has permission to execute ``shdwfilter`` via sudo without a password.

 ZFS